 Expectations met, and surpassed

-Ivanopoblano is located in a trailer in the parking lot of 1016 Oxford St E, in London, Ontario.
-(It will be moving in October 2019.)
+Ivanopoblano is located at 390 Wharncliffe Road South in London, Ontario.
 The menu features the best chilaquiles you’ve ever had.

 I’m not sure when I first fell in love with chilaquiles, but it was at the Boon Fly Café in Napa that I realized that they had quickly become one of my favourite meals—one that I would seek out and travel distances to eat, when done exquisitely well.

 At its core, a dish of chilaquiles is a dish that excels in its simplicity: lightly-fried chopped tortillas, covered in salsa or mole, garnished with some queso fresco or some crema, or sometimes both.
 There are a multitude of variations, but the dish is best when it embraces the simplicity of its ingredients, and when it is compiled with care.